Iryna Vilinska: Biography

 Iryna Vilinska was born on 7 September 1920 in Odessa.
 She showed musical talent at a young age.
-Vilinska was a student of the Odessa Music and Theater Institute's Department of Labor in 1933–34 and the Odessa Construction Department in 1936, graduating in 1938.
+Vilinska was a student of the Odessa Music and Theater Rabfak in 1933–34 and the Odessa Construction Rabfak in 1936, graduating in 1938.
 In 1939 she transferred to the Odessa Music School and later, in 1941, the Odessa Conservatory.
-Her family took refuge in Tashkent due to the Second World War, where she met Kseniya Derzhynska.
+Her family took refuge in Tashkent due to the Second World War, where she maintained close ties with Kseniya Derzhynska.
 Vilinska moved to Kiev in 1944, where she continued her studies in the Kiev Conservatory under Dometii Yevtushenko.
 She graduated in 1946.

 The singer taught at the Glière Music College until 1948.
 From 1949 she taught at the Kiev Conservatory.
 Her students included Volodymyr Bohomaz, Anatolii Ponomarenko, Viktor Titkin, and Anatolii Manyachenko.
 Vilinska was also a capable pianist.
 She died on 21 August 1986 in Kiev.
 Other sources give her death date as 31 August 1986.
 Vilinska was buried at the Baikove Cemetery.